codeculturehq/bruno-collections/README.md

   - Database credentials
   - Private URLs

+  **Set local environments in bruno**
+- By top right option button, click on 'Configure' button, there you can set secret values for few keys.
+- To see all variables you set, click on the eye icon in brono (next to environment option button)

 ### Setting Up Secrets
 1. Open your desired environment in Bruno
 2. Add variables for sensitive data (e.g., `api_key`, `auth_token`)